 Best Moves for Soft 19 and Soft 20

-Soft 19 is a stand versus all dealer upcards (deuce through ace) in double-deck and multiple-deck blackjack variations where the dealer must stand on soft 17.
+Soft 19 is a stand versus all dealer upcards (deuce through ace) in double-deck and multi-deck blackjack variations where the dealer must stand on soft 17.
 The hand should be doubled down against a 6 in double-deck and multi-deck games where the dealer is bound to draw to soft 17.

 Soft 19 and Soft 20 Basic Strategy Chart for Single-Deck S17 and H17 Blackjack | ||||||||||